-Accidents While an Employee is Performing Personal Errands for the Employer
+Accidents While the Employee is Performing Personal Errands for the Employer in Louisiana Workers Compensation

 Sometimes employers ask employees to perform personal errands for the employer or one of his representatives.